 The project outputs contribute to the improvement of the quality of dose rate and air borne radioactivity data derived from the measurements of the 5000 radiological early networks stations in Europe and together with the new and more sophisticated data analysis methods developed in the project contribute to a faster and more coordinated response of European authorities in the case of a nuclear emergency.
 The quick and reliable assessment of radioactive contamination and dose rate levels is of key importance for the effectiveness and optimisation of countermeasures for the protection of the public health and the environment.
 The project outputs contribute to the recommendations of the European Commission to EU Member States, based on data from the national early warning networks.
-The quick and reliable assessment of radioactive contamination and dose rate levels and reliable assessment of radioactive contamination and effectiveness and reliable assessment of radioactive contaminations of the European Commission to EU Member States, based on data from the national early warning networks.
-The quick and reliable assessment of radioactive contamination and dose rate levels is of key importance for the effectiveness and optimisation of countermeasures for the effectiveness and optimisation of countermeasures for the effectiveness and reliable assessment of radioactive contamination and dose rate levels is of key importance for the effectiveness and optimisation of countermeasures for the protection of the public health and the environment.
+The quick and reliable assessment of radioactive contamination and dose rate levels and reliable assessment of radioactive contamination and effectiveness and reliable assessment of radioactive contamination for the effectiveness of the protection of the public health and the environment.
+The project outputs contribute to the recommendations of the European Commission to EU Member States, based on data from the national early warning networks.
+The quick and reliable assessment of radioactive contamination and dose rate levels is of key importance for the effectiveness and optimisation of countermeasures for the protection of the public health and the environment.